How to Apply for a Library Card

 - Library staff is available to assist users in their use of these resources, but may not be familiar with every application or device users wish to use.
 Due to scheduling constraints, there may not be an Internet trained librarian on duty at all times.
 Because of the many different Internet applications available, and the variety of devices users may bring into the Library, the Library cannot provide complete technical support.

 - Wireless connections less secure than wired connections.
 Users are advised use caution and take additional security measures when transmitting sensitive information using any of the Library’s public networks.

 - Library computers may not be used to attempt to gain unauthorized access to any data, computer or network.

-- Any criminal or otherwise illegal conduct is prohibited, including the public display of offensive sexual materials as restricted by NYS Penal Laws, 245.10, 245.11, 263.11 and 263.16 when using a public PC.
+- Any criminal or otherwise illegal conduct is prohibited, including the public display of offensive sexual materials as restricted by NYS or Federal Penal Laws, when using a public PC.
 The library reserves the right to limit access to pertinent web resources to maintain compliance with this legislation.

 Misuse of the Internet computer by not complying with these procedures and policies will result in loss of privileges.

 While the library offers access and guidance to a wide array of useful and interesting Internet sites, some may contain inaccurate, controversial, and even offensive material.
 The library does not monitor and has no control over the information accessed through the Internet and cannot be responsible for its content.

 Use of the wireless network is entirely at the risk of the user.
 The library disclaims any and all liability for lost or stolen hardware, loss of confidential information, or damages resulting from the use of the wireless network.